saritasa-nest/django-import-export-extensions/docs/getting_started.rst

 Resources
 ---------

 The resource class is a core of import/export.
-This is similar to forms in Django, but provides methods for converting data from a file to objects and vice versa.
+It is similar to Django forms but provides methods for converting data between files and objects.

-``django-import-export-extensions`` provides ``CeleryResource`` and ``CeleryModelResource`` classes.
-Here is an example of simple model resource
+``django-import-export-extensions`` provides two key classes: ``CeleryResource`` and ``CeleryModelResource``.
+Below is an example of a simple model resource:

 .. code-block:: python